astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/working_with_halotools_provided_catalogs.rst

 $HOME/.astropy/cache/halotools/

-You are free to store the halo catalogs in any location on disk that you like.
+You are free to store the halo catalogs in any location on disk that you like, though it will generally help ensure reproducibility if you do not move your halo catalogs around.
-However, please take note: **if you manually change the location of the downloaded halo catalog, you must update the cache log.**
 For more information about managing the disk locations of your halo catalogs, see :ref:`relocating_simulation_data`.